M e e t t h e V i n t n e r s

 “Through private tastings and personal experiences, we’ve developed a strong following of people who we have touched and have an appreciation for what we do, and we appreciate their loyalty.”

-His career took him on other paths, though, until he decided to try his hand at apple- and pear-farming in the early 1990s and then, as many others did, diversified into grape and wine production, on Blauwkrans and Helderfontein and became a founding partner in Elgin Vintners.
+His career took other paths until the early 1990s.
+Then, he tried apple and pear farming.
+Like many others, he later moved into grape and wine production on Blauwkrans and Helderfontein.
+Finally, he became a founding partner in Elgin Vintners.

 “Elgin had long been known for its potential as a premium wine-producing area, due to its cool climate, altitude and abundant water,” he says